Fed, and Powell, face a new world of risk in pivot to tighter policy

 Fed Chair Jerome Powell testifies before Congress on Wednesday and Thursday, and his first comments on the economy in nearly five weeks will confront a situation that has become markedly more complex since January, when he outlined a straight-forward central bank effort to address high U.S. inflation.

 The remedy - steadily rising interest rates, an eventual reduction in the Fed's bondholdings, and "nimble" attention to new data - may remain largely intact.
-Inflation since Powell last spoke has accelerated, a Fed report last week suggested it may prove more persistent than expected, and the conflict in Europe could put even more pressure on prices.
+Inflation since Powell last spoke has accelerated, a Fed report last week suggested it may prove more persistent, and the conflict in Europe could put even more pressure on prices.

+But there may be a new note of caution in Powell's approach, and markets are now arguably making the Fed's job harder.

+Fed officials in recent weeks spoke approvingly of the fact that Treasury rates had been rising on the expectation of Fed rate hikes, and viewed that financial "tightening" as helpful in countering inflation.

 The jump was smaller than seen at the start of the coronavirus pandemic, when trading became difficult even in usually free-flowing markets like that for U.S. Treasury bonds, and prompted the Fed to intervene with massive bond purchases of its own to keep the financial system functioning.